-The Oklahoma EITC helps to keep working families out of poverty and improve their health and well-being.
+The state EITC helps to keep working families out of poverty and improves the health and well-being of low-wage families.

 WRITE TO LAWMAKERS